BonnyBlu/RL-Xid/README.md

 # Running RL-Xid

-Currently the working version of RL-Xid to use is the one sset up for LOFAR LoTSS DR2.
-The details on how to run this using qsub batching batchin gis given in the readme.md.
+Currently the working version of RL-Xid to use is the one set up for LOFAR LoTSS DR2.
+The details on how to run this using qsub batching is given in the readme.md.
 To run this with out the batching, the batch code can be run one at a time, or the batch numbers can be set to produce a single group.